 Remember, a harness, collar or leash will not solve pulling problems in any breed.
 Patience and training are required to get the best results (and more relaxed walks).

-Sometimes people buy a harness and within days give up figuring it is not for them.
+Sometimes people buy a harness and, within days, give up – deciding it is not for them.
 With perseverance, you will teach your Doxie not to pull on the leash – but also to be calmer when out walking.

-If you have experience of Dachshund harnesses that has led to a wagging tail and happy owner – let us know in the comments below or by visiting our Facebook page.
+If you have experience with Dachshund harnesses that has led to a wagging tail and happy owner – let us know in the comments below or by visiting our Facebook page.